divijghose/firedrake/Firedrake-meeting-2023-07-12.md

 Apologies:

-## There will be a meeting only if there is PR.
+## There will be a meeting only if there are agenda items (other than Firedrake23).

 ## DH: Firedrake23
 The Firedrake team needs to think about the abstract to submit.